eric-endsley/week-3-project/README.md

-// Describe: .beepBoop
-// Test: "It should return an array from 0 to whatever number is passed as an argument"
-// Expect(beepBoop(0).toEqual([0]);

-// Test: "Numbers in the returned array containing a 3 should be replaced with 'Won't you be my neighbor?'
-// Expect(beepBoop(3)).toEqual([0, 1, 2, "Won't you be my neighbor"]);

-// Test: "Numbers in the returned array containing a 2 and not containing a 3 should be replaced with 'Boop'"
-// Expect(beepBoop(23)).toEqual([0, ...
-19, "Boop", "Boop", "Boop", "Won't you be my neighbor", "Boop"]);

-// Test: "Numbers in the returned array containing a 1 and not containing a 2 or a 3 should be replaced with 'Beep'"
-// Expect(beepBoop(14)).toEqual([0, ...
-9, "Beep", "Beep", "Boop", "Won't you be my neighbor", "Beep"]);

 # Beep-Boop Machine

 #### A machine that returns a patterned series of beeps, boops and 'welcome to the neighborhood's, 11/4/20